5 Best Wood to Choose from for External Timber Cladding

 • It can fit any budget, as cladding is available in a wide range of timber species.

-Depending on your budget and cladding needs, you can choose from a variety of timber options for exterior cladding.
+Depending on your budget and needs, you can choose from a variety of lumber options.
+Red Cedar, considered the most stable of the softwoods, is a good choice for cladding boards.
 Exterior wood cladding must not only match your building style and look but also should be durable enough.
-Depending on your location, the wood cladding must be strong enough to withstand natural things like rain, sun, snow, wind, etc. At the same time, it should have decent resistance to insect and fungal attacks.
+Depending on your location, the wood cladding must be strong enough to withstand natural elements like rain, sun, snow, wind, etc.

 Iroko